 US is getting more serious about actually tapping alternative energy.
 As for the view, items to capture wind can be viewed as art.
 For instance this wind sculpture at the Bellingham, WA. transit terminal.

-Short Youtube video below.
+Short Youtube video.

 Good Bellingham Herald article explaining this situation.
 Published November 19.